genomehubs/genomehubs/quick-start/start-search-container.md

 {% method %}
 Starting with version 19.05 which runs Ensembl release 93, it is necessary to start an additional container to run searches against the Ensembl database.

-This container must be named `genomehubs-search` and be made available on the same docker network as the `genomehubs-ensembl` container for the search configuration to work.

 We anticipate adding functionality to search across additional GenomeHubs resources in future releases.

 {% sample lang="e93" %}